cs31415/cs31415.github.io/writings/cambria-diary.md

 Then we are shown the facade to the castle, which is a composite of pieces of art from all over the world.
 We enter through a doorway into the assembly room, which is a massive old world space with sofa chairs, massive murals on the walls, walnut paneling on the ceiling, wrap around choir seating.
 This is where Hearst used to entertain guests in the evening.
 Astronomer Edwin Hubble who discovered that the universe is expanding, was one of the distinguished guests.

 Then we are led to a dining room which allegedly inspired Hogwarts dining hall in the Harry Potter movie.
 Hearst sat in the middle so that he could be closer to more guests and have conversations.
 From here to a billiards room, then a breakfast room, then the Roman pool, an indoor pool with gilded tiles underneath.
-This marks the end of the tour.
+The tour ends with a movie about Hearst in an ornate theater.
 We board the bus to return to the visitor center.

 Have chips in the car.
 Kamu is hungry and has the leftover wrap from yesterday.